Ownership of Mailbox Supports

 Replacement of Unlawful Mailbox Supports and Installations

 Any mailbox deemed unlawful by the St. Louis County Public Works Department, as defined by Minnesota Rules Chapter 8818 shall be replaced.
-Once a support is deemed unlawful, the owner shall be notified in writing that the non-compliant mailbox or support shall be replaced within sixty days.
+If a support is deemed unlawful, the owner shall be notified in writing that the non-compliant mailbox or support shall be replaced within sixty days.
 Failure to comply with the County's mailbox policy will result in the removal of any non-conforming support at the owner's expense and misdemeanor prosecution of the property owner for a right-of-way violation.

 Replacement of Damaged Mailbox Support and Mailboxes by St. Louis County

 The Public Works Department will replace all lawful compliant mailbox supports damaged by County equipment during snowplowing operations or other maintenance activities provided the support was properly installed according to U.S. Postal and St. Louis County Public Works Department standards.
 If the installation is a standard swing-away mailbox support and damage is caused to the vertical support by direct contact of the snowplow or maintenance equipment, then St. Louis County will repair or replace the support with a standard swing-away mailbox support as soon as possible.
-All replacements will be a standard swing-away mailbox support.
+All replacements will be a standard swing-away mailbox supports.
 St. Louis County will not be responsible for damage to non-standard mailbox support installations and will not replace supports damaged by third parties.

 Click here for the complete St. Louis County Mailbox Policy